banq/jivejdon/readme.md

 In jiveMessage table there are two kinds of ForumMessage: root message and replies messages, one thread only has one root message, but has many replies messages, these replies messages are replies-posted event log. in domain model,repliese messages (FormMessageReply) is a sub class of Root Message(FormMessage).

+There is a new pattern between strictly eventsourcing and CRUD, it is DomainEvents List, any element in List can be removed, no appending!
 # Compile & Package & Install

 ```